 Emerging markets such as Russia are subject to different risks than more developed markets, including economic, political and social, and legal and legislative risks.
-Laws and regulations affecting businesses continue to change rapidly and tax and regulatory frameworks are subject to varying interpretations.
+Laws and regulations affecting businesses in Russia continue to change rapidly, tax and regulatory frameworks are subject to varying interpretations.
+The future economic direction of Russia is heavily influenced by the fiscal and monetary policies adopted by the government, together with developments in the legal, regulatory, and political environment.